bamsarts/bamsarts.github.io/_posts/2018-08-05-Is-Redux-Just-a-Small-Javascript-Library.md

 - Begin to learn how redux works such as _reducer, action, dispatch_.
 Three things that are definitely in redux.
 The most challenging part of redux is _reducer_, functional programming knowledge will be helpful here.
 - Understand how _container component and presentational component_ works.
 - Understand how redux middleware works.
 With middleware, it can make redux more powerfull for example adding error log, async process, etc.
 - Understand how async on redux works.
 For the start, its enough to use redux-thunk middleware.
-After getting used to, you can exlore _Redux Saga_, Observable, or Redux Promise Middleware_.
+After getting used to, you can explore _Redux Saga, Observable, or Redux Promise Middleware_.
 In these case you already have basic async programming.